-In addition to being one of the healthiest natural sweeteners, honey has been in use as a medicine for thousands of years, dating back to ancient times.
+In addition to being one of the healthiest natural sweeteners, manuka honey benefits have been enjoyed for thousands of years, dating back to ancient times.
 In fact, unspoiled honey pots have been found in the excavated tombs of Egyptian kings and queens going back thousands of years.
 (1) And cultures around the globe have praised honey as the “food of the gods” by both the Far Eastern Vedic tradition and Greek mythology.

 However, due to industrialization, those claims have been debunked.
 Today, like most other things, not all honey is created equal.
 There are more than 300 different varieties of honey, all with the following options: